Mapping Patient-Perceived Physician Traits from Nationwide Online Reviews with LLMs

 \subsection{Statistical Analysis and Clustering Methods}

-\textbf{Statistics and Reproducibility:} All statistical analyses were conducted using Python 3.12 with scipy.stats, scikit-learn, and statsmodels packages.
-Two-tailed tests were employed throughout with significance level $\alpha = 0.05$ unless otherwise specified.
-Sample sizes (n) are reported for each analysis, with actual p-values provided rather than significance thresholds.
+\textbf{Statistics and Reproducibility:} All statistical analyses used Python 3.12 with scipy.stats, scikit-learn, and statsmodels.
+Two-tailed tests were used throughout, with significance level $\alpha = 0.05$ unless otherwise specified.
+Sample sizes (n) are reported for each analysis, and actual p-values are reported rather than significance thresholds.